The Huron River at Ann Arbor, ca. 1900. https://quod.lib.umich.edu/cgi/i/image/api/manifest/bhl:BL004861:BL004861

 Welcome to GSWC!

 The Genealogical Society of Washtenaw County, Michigan (GSWC) welcomes anyone interested in genealogy and local history, whether they are beginning or more experienced family history researchers.
 We publish a quarterly journal called Family History Capers and hold eight general meetings a year, each with a program and a class.
-We have two active special interest groups - German and Ireland & UK.
-Attending GSWC meetings will help you keep current in the world of genealogy.
+We also have active special interest groups.
+Attending GSWC meetings will help you to keep current in the world of genealogy.
+Thank you for visiting the GSWC website.
+We hope your visit will be productive and that you will return often.

 Family History Capers - Current Issue